What Is Employee Regularization?

 Table of Contents

-Regularization refers to the process of an employee securing their long term placement at a company after a probationary employment period.
-Regularization is legally required in the Philippines.
+Employee regularization is legally required in the Philippines.
+It refers to an employee securing their long-term placement at a company after a probationary employment period.

-As an employer of a CoDev team member based in the Philippines, it’s important to become familiar with this term and what it means for you.
+As an employer of a CoDev team member based in the Philippines, it’s essential to be familiar with employee regularization and what it means for you.

-When companies hire in-office employees, they often go through a probationary period.
-This is a period of time where you, the employer, assess whether or not your new hire is a good fit for the position they’ve just been hired for.
+When companies hire in-office employees, they often undergo a probationary period.
+This period is when you, the employer, assess whether your new hire is a good fit for employee regularization.

-For most employees in the Philippines, getting regularized is an important step in their employment process.
-First off, it means that they have performed according to agreed upon standards, and that they can keep their job.
+For most workers in the Philippines, employee regularization is an essential step in their employment process.
+First, they have performed according to agreed-upon standards and can keep their job.
 But it also means so much more for regularized employees:

 • They get additional benefits, like more leave credits and health insurance coverage.